nextgenusfs/funannotate/docs/predict.rst

     funannotate predict -i mygenome.fa -o output_folder -s "Aspergillus nidulans" --pasa_gff mypasamodels.gff3:8 --other_gff prediction.gff3:5

+**How to find genes located in repetitive regions?**

+By default the scripts in :code:`funannotate predict` filter out gene models that are 1) 90% contained within a repetitive region or 2) show protein homology to known transposons in $FUNANNOTATE_DB/repeats.dmnd library.
+You can control this filtering with the :code:`--repeat_filter` flag.
+By switching :code:`--repeat_filter blast` then the overlap filtering is not done, conversely you could also pass :code:`--repeat_filter none` to bypass all post-EVM repeat filtering.

 Submitting to NCBI, what should I know?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^